Fall Fitness: Enjoy The Weather With These 7 Outdoor Exercises

 The only downside of trail running is it can be a little more difficult on your joints.
 So make sure to stop and walk if you do get too tired or sore.

-Fall is the prime season for sports: football is in its peak, baseball playoffs have just begun, hockey is back, and basketball season is not too far behind.
+In the United States, Fall 2020 is the prime season for sports, even without fans in the stadium: football is back, baseball playoffs are about to begin, hockey players are starting the journey to the Cup, and basketball season is over, the playoffs are in full stride.
 Now is your time to get in on the action.

-Sports are a fun way to stay active without feeling like you are actually exercising.
-Whether it’s joining a recreational league, playing pickup games, or just going out to the yard to play catch; there are plenty of ways to have some healthy fall fun with your family and friends!
+Sports are a fun way to stay active without feeling like you are exercising.
+Join a recreational league, play pickup games, or step outside and play catch.
+You have plenty of ways to have healthy fall fun with your family and friends!

-Ok we know this isn’t a fun activity but if you have to do it, you might as well look at it in a positive light!
-Chores like raking leaves, pulling weeds, and or laying sod are all great ways to burn unwanted calories.
+It may not be a fun activity, but if you have to do it, you might as well look at it in a positive light!
+Chores like raking leaves, pulling weeds, and or laying sod are great ways to burn unwanted calories.

 Biking outdoors provides a full-body workout while enjoying your day in the perfect outdoor weather.
-Cycling is considered a “low impact” exercise so you can still strengthen your muscles and lose weight without putting too much stress on your joints.
+Cycling is a “low impact” exercise, so you can still strengthen your muscles and lose weight without putting too much stress on your joints.

-Don’t think you have travel to the mountains or trails to enjoy this activity.
-Simply take your family for a long bike ride around your neighborhood for fun fall activity.
+You do not need to travel to the mountains or trails to enjoy biking.
+Take your family for a long bike ride around your neighborhood for a fun fall activity.

-Fall is a time for change.
-So instead of going to the same old workout classes at your gym, see if there are outdoor options available.
-The two we recommend is outdoor yoga or boot camp classes.
+Fall is a time for a change.
+Instead of the old workout classes at your gym, look for outdoor options available.
+The two we recommend are outdoor yoga or boot camp classes.

 You can also sign up for an instructed boot camp class at your local park.
-These high intensity workouts incorporate strength, cardio, and endurance while also enjoying the fall weather.
+These high-intensity workouts incorporate strength, cardio, and endurance while also enjoying the fall weather and maintain social distancing.
 These classes can range from cross fit exercises, hill sprints, and circuit training.

-If you’re budget is a little tight, you can use our 20 minute HIIT workout or find videos on YouTube and try them out at the local park.
+If your budget is a little tight, you can use our 20 minute HIIT workout or find videos on YouTube and try them out at the local park.

-Use reflective gear or flashing lights: Now there are not as many daylight hours to exercise, wear clothes and shoes with reflective patches or strap on a light if you’re running or biking at night.
+Use reflective gear or flashing lights: with fewer daylight hours to exercise, wear clothes and shoes with reflective patches or strap on a light if you’re running or biking at night.

-Be creative: If you are live in the city, it can be hard to find a good spot to try out your new outdoor activities.
+Be creative: If you live in the city, it can be hard to find the right spot to try out your new outdoor activities.
 Take advantage of neighborhood parks or an empty playground for a unique workout.

 Now Go Outside and Play!

 It’s important to make exercising part of your daily routine and not just during certain seasons.
-But fall gives you the chance to try something.
+Fall gives you the chance to try something different.

-Go outdoors and get active before the snow starts to fall and you lose motivation to do anything except binge Netflix.
-Believe us, you’ll have plenty of time for this in the winter.
+Go outdoors and get active before the snow starts to fall.
+You will have plenty of time for Netflix this winter.